 About CKGSB MBA scholarship

-As a further demonstration of its commitment to society, the CKGSB MBA Program awards The Social Responsibility and Green Future Scholarship (“the Philanthropy Scholarship”) each year to students who have demonstrated a commitment to the environment and to ethical business leadership, aimed at attracting ambitious, young, global talents with a philanthropic spirit who intend to create value for society.
+As a further demonstration of its commitment to society, the CKGSB MBA Program awards The Social Responsibility and Green Future Scholarship (“the Philanthropy Scholarship”) each year to students who have demonstrated a commitment to the environment and to ethical business leadership, aimed at attracting ambitious, young, global talents who intend to create value for society with the spirit of social innovation.
 By offering a full-tuition award, this scholarship aims to promote their career in developing society and making a significant contribution to public welfare.

 To know more about CKGSB’s philanthropy scholarships, please click here.